cosmic-dawn-group/QUEST/ReadMe.md

 ## Install instructions

 We recommend installing QUEST in a dedicated virtual environment.
+We currently leverage [Atelier](https://github.com/jtschindler/atelier) to sample from a luminosity function.
+Unfortunately, due to the design of PyPI, we currently cannot include [Atelier](https://github.com/jtschindler/atelier) as a requirement.
+It is thus necessary to install it manually:

 1.  **Create and activate a virtual environment** (e.g., using `venv`):
     ```bash